The United Kingdom. Home of the Beatles, Buckingham Palace, cozy pubs, great curries and, seemingly, about half a million different mobile providers.

 I was surprised at just how much my data speeds and reliability varied.
 In Brixton, where I was based, speeds were often very slow, with both upload and download speeds regularly falling well below 1Mbps.
 Despite having full signal, data would also sometimes just stop working for a minute or two.

-When I moved to places only a few miles away, including the central city, speeds improved dramatically and the connection became more reliable.
+When I moved elsewhere in London, including both the central city and on the outskirts, speeds improved dramatically and the connection became more reliable.
 I never had a problem making or receiving calls and texts anywhere.

-Given EE’s marketing material suggests ‘no other network is bigger, faster or more reliable’, I’m inclined to put this down to congestion or problems on my local cell tower rather than a more widespread issue, but it’s worth nothing either way.
+Given EE’s marketing material suggests ‘no other network is bigger, faster or more reliable’, I’m inclined to put the problems in Brixton down to congestion or problems on my local cell tower rather than a more widespread issue, but it’s worth nothing either way.